A couple of years ago I was searching for a job in the US.

 What is 2nd step about?

 You can watch an introductory video.
-Below you have a link which says “Create Your Free Account”, but when you click on it, it gets you to the same casino page as we have seen above.
+Below you have a link that says “Create Your Free Account”, but when you click on it, it gets you to the same casino page as we have seen above.

 Below you have a list of some companies looking for referral agents.
 That is at least according to the page.